Pinterest Hidden Image

 📖 Recipe Overview

-• Simple & Elegant.
+• Easy to Make.
 This simple lemon blueberry cake is easy enough for even a novice baker to tackle but tastes fancy enough for a tea party.

 • Made With Basic Ingredients.
-Aside from berries, lemons, vegan yogurt, and non-dairy butter, all of the ingredients you’ll need to make this recipe for lemon blueberry pound cake are probably already in your pantry.
+Aside from berries, lemons, vegan yogurt, and non-dairy butter, all of the ingredients you’ll need to make this lemon blueberry pound cake recipe are probably already in your pantry.

 • Light & Bright.
-This tender vegan lemon loaf cake is laced with juicy berries, topped with a zesty lemony crumble, and adorned with a periwinkle blueberry glaze.
-It’s like a little slice of sunshine on your plate!
+Laced with juicy berries, a zesty lemony crumble, and sweet lemon glaze, it’s like a little slice of sunshine on your plate!

 🧾 Ingredients Needed

-Here’s everything you’ll need to make this bright and beautiful lemon blueberry pound cake:
+Here’s everything you’ll need to make this bright and beautiful lemon blueberry pound cake from scratch:

 Ingredient Notes